Partition of Real Property Act – California – The Ultimate Guide

 What is the Partition of Real Property Act in California?

-Previously, the Uniform Partition of Heirs Property Act only allowed appraised buyouts by non-partitioning co-owners (i.e., defendants) involving heirs property, which usually meant inherited property, to retain their share of an inherited property by ensuring that they have the necessary due process to prevent the forced sale of the property.
+Previously, the Uniform Partition of Heirs Property Act only allowed appraised buyouts by non-partitioning co-owners (most likely, the defendants) involving heirs property, which usually meant inherited property, to retain their share of an inherited property by ensuring that they have the necessary due process to prevent the forced sale of the property.
 The updated Partition of Real Property Act has eliminated the requirement that the property be “heirs property,” making it easier than ever to solve co-ownership disputes between co-owners of property through a California partition action.

 The bottom line is that the Partition of Real Property Act allows co-owners of property a much easier way to buy out their co-owners.
 Owners of property that is resided in by their co-owner now have a nicer way to ask that their co-owners to buy them out or move on so that everyone can obtain their equity.
 The Partition of Real Property Act in California accomplishes these goals by forcing a partition by appraisal where it would otherwise not be allowed.